markus-wa/demoinfocs-golang/README.md

 go test
 ```

+### Debugging

+You can use the build tag `debugdemoinfocs` (i.e. `go test -tags debugdemoinfocs -v`) to print out debugging information - such as game events or unhandled demo-messages - during the parsing process.<br>
+Side-note: The tag isn't called `debug` to avoid naming conflicts with other libs (and underscores in tags don't work, apparently).

+To change the default debugging behavior Go's `ldflags` paramter can be used.
+Example for additionally printing out the ingame-tick-numbers: `-ldflags '-X github.com/markus-wa/demoinfocs-golang.debugIngameTicks=YES'`

+Check out `debug_on.go` for any other settings that can be changed.

 ### Generating protobuf code

 Should you need to re-generate the protobuf generated code in the `msg` package, you will need the following tools: